Mabini Shrine, A Fitting Tribute to the Brain of the Revolution

 “Brains of the Revolution”

-Because of his role as advisor during the formation of the revolutionary government, and his contributions as statesman thereafter, Mabini is often referred to as the “Brains of the Revolution”, a historical moniker he sometimes shares with Emilio Jacinto, who served in a similar capacity for the earlier revolutionary movement, the Katipunan.
+Because of his role as an advisor during the formation of the revolutionary government, and his contributions as statesman thereafter, Mabini is often referred to as the “Brains of the Revolution”, a historical moniker he sometimes shares with Emilio Jacinto, who served in a similar capacity for the earlier revolutionary movement, the Katipunan.

 Mabini is also famous for having achieved all this despite having lost the use of his legs to Polio just prior to the Philippine revolution.
 This has made Mabini one of the Philippines’ most visually iconic national heroes, such that he is often referred to as “The Sublime Paralytic” (Tagalog:”Dakilang Lumpo”).
 Contemporary historians, however, point out that the title obscures Mabini’s many achievements.

 Behind the Mausoleum of Mabini is the museum.
 Taking advantage of the latest technology, it offers an immersive and interactive presentation to the guests.
-The museum is divided into seven galleries that tackles on the life of the great hero and his contribution as a reformist and a revolutionist.
+The museum is divided into seven galleries that tackle on the life of the great hero and his contribution as a reformist and a revolutionist.
 The fourth up to six galleries are devoted to the war against the United States not only in Luzon but also in Visayas and Mindanao.
 The seventh gallery focuses on Mabini’s heritage for the future generation.
 There is an audio-visual room that shows a film about the life of the hero, produced by the NHC.
 The museum is designed by the renowned National Artist Juan Nakpil.

 The artifacts showcased in the exhibit includes Mabini’s personal things, such as eyeglasses, rattan chairs, newspaper clippings about his death from cholera in 1903 and the coffin used to transfer his remains from Manila to his hometown Tanauan.
 Copies of his works are also displayed here, such as the El Verdadero Decalogo (“The True Decalogue”, or the Code of Ethics) and the A Mis Compatriotas (“To My Co-Patriots”, an essay on the moral transformation of society).